karlotness/adrt/docs/examples.cginverse.rst

    :nofigs:

-We'll use the same starting image as in the :doc:`quickstart`, but we will apply a small amount of normal noise to its adrt to illustrate the difference in behavior between the iterative inverse here and :func:`adrt.iadrt`.
+We'll use the same starting image as in the :doc:`quickstart`, but we will apply a small amount of normal noise to its ADRT to illustrate the difference in behavior between the iterative inverse here and :func:`adrt.iadrt`.